GIL-GALILEO/alma-user-integration-legacy-converter/README.md

 ## Running Tests

-Tests test that file lines are properly parsed into User objects
+Tests test that objects do what they are supposed to do.

 `ruby lib/test/sif_user_test.rb`

 `ruby lib/test/txt_user_test.rb`

+`ruby lib/test/templater_test.rb`

+`ruby lib/test/user_factory_test.rb`

+`ruby lib/test/institution_test.rb`

 ## To Do
-+ better default value handling (e.g. secondary_id)
++ improved zip and upload handling
++ email notifications
++ support expiration date in template
++ support secondary (and tertiary?) identifiers in template
-+ User Group, Campus Code and other mystery fields
++ finish User Group, Campus Code and other mystery field handling
 + More tests
 + _Validation of controlled values using Alma Configuration API?_